dgudenkov-foreign-languages-homework/homework/homework-122/unit54.md

     - You seem to have lost weight
     - Tom appears to worry about something
     - You seem to know a lot of people
-    - My English seems to get better
+    - My English seems to be getting better
     - That car appears to have broken down
     - David tends to forget things
     - They claim to have solved the problem